FilmakademieRnd/AnimHost/python/ml_framework/README.md

 # Training Character Animation Models

 This guide walks you through training AI-powered character animation models using the AnimHost pipeline and motion capture data.
+You will train a Phase Autoencoder (PAE) and Gated Neural Network (GNN).

 ## Prerequisites

 - **AnimHost Release**: Download the latest release from [GitHub Releases](https://github.com/FilmakademieRnd/AnimHost/releases)
 - **Windows**: Windows 10/11 with PowerShell
 - **GPU**: NVIDIA GPU recommended for faster training
-- **Disk Space**: ~50GB (TODO:jasper2xf) for datasets and training outputs
+- **Disk Space**: ~20GB for intermediate trained model onnx files (assumung 30 PAE and 300 GNN epochs)

 ## Quick Start: Complete Training Workflow

 ### Step 1: Download AI4Animation Framework

 Download the [AI4Animation repository](https://github.com/sebastianstarke/AI4Animation) code as a zip file and unpack it next to your AnimHost release.
-The repository is 3.2GB so this will take some time.
+The compressed repository is 3.3GB so this will take some time.

 ![alt text](<../../doc/resources/ai4animation_code_download_zip.png>)